 Like people, dogs feel anxiety.
 It’s a completely natural reaction, even though it’s uncomfortable.
 Dog anxiety can affect many breeds and can impact each dog differently.

-While it is something that all dogs feel from period to period, if high levels of anxiety are left untreated, the dog may form an anxiety disorder.
+While it is something that all dogs feel from period to period, if high anxiety levels are left untreated, the dog may form an anxiety disorder.

-Separation anxiety is the most common form of anxiety and estimated to affect about 15 per cent of all dogs.
+Separation anxiety is the most common form of anxiety and affects about 15 percent of all dogs.

-A French Bulldog experiencing separation anxiety will be unable to seek solace when left by themselves or separated from their family members.
+A French Bulldog experiencing separation anxiety will not seek solace when left by themselves or separated from their family members.

-This anxiety also expresses itself in unhealthy habits, not drinking or eating, urinating and pooping in the home, damaging belongings and plants, and barking.
+This anxiety also manifests in unhealthy habits, not drinking or eating, urinating and pooping in the home, damaging belongings and plants, and barking.

 The signs of Anxiety in you Frenchie